rkclark/pullp/README.md

 React and Redux dev tools will be available inside the Chrome dev tools.

+### Running the oAuth server

 Pullp uses an external auth server to complete Github sign in and receive a code for the Github API.
 You may want to host a local version of this server.
-Clone it from https://github.com/rkclark/pullp-oauth-gatekeeper, run it on the port of your choosing and then add the server URL to `REACT_APP_OAUTH_GATEKEEPER_URL` in the `.env.development` file.
+Clone it from https://github.com/rkclark/pullp-oauth-gatekeeper, run it on the port of your choosing and then add the server URL to `REACT_APP_OAUTH_GATEKEEPER_URL` in the `/env/.env.development` file inside of Pullp.

 Your oauth server will need set of Github oAuth app credentials.
 To make these: